LeslyeCream/Timeline-reminders/README.md

 `timeline_file` must be the path where you will create the file with the timeline.

 ***
+`enable_timeline` Enables the creation of a timeline.
+It can be used alongside `ical_enable` to ignore the timeline and add directly as calendar events.
+***
 `ical_file` should be the path where the ical file will be saved to sync with your calendar.

 ***